A reader posted the following question:

 At this juncture in life, (it seems like a life & death question)some guidance from you would help clear the doubts and show the path forward.
 Pranam

 a.
-False happiness derived from and driven by external phenomena, and therefore, linked to sense gratification has the flip side: sorrow.
-True happiness, also known as bliss, is the natural state of mind.
-Mind’s innate nature is pure bliss.
+False happiness derived from and driven by external phenomena, and therefore, linked to sense gratification has a flip side: sorrow.
+True happiness, also known as bliss, is the natural state of the mind.
+The mind’s innate nature is pure bliss.

 b.
-Pursuit of happiness requires either letting go of all desires, or, complete surrender to your Ishta if you are firmly established in bhakti, or, taming the mind if you tread the path of meditation.
+The pursuit of happiness requires either letting go of all desires, or, complete surrender to your Ishta if you are firmly established in bhakti, or, taming the mind if you tread the path of meditation.
 All three not being mutually exclusive.
 The more you can give to others, the more you will have from others.
-Those “others” may not necessarily be the ones you are giving joy to but the providence will give you multifold in return choosing some others as the medium.
+Those ‘others’ may not necessarily be the ones you are giving joy to but Providence will give you multifold in return choosing some others as a medium.
 Once you turn inward, you will always be in a state of happiness completely unaffected by all external phenomena.
 I say this from first hand experience.

 d.
 One must never forsake morality in the pursuit of happiness.
-The joy from any karma that excludes morality is the false, illusory and elusive happiness.
+The joy from any karma that excludes morality is a false, illusory, and elusive happiness.

 Please reread Himalayan Expectations to understand what destroys one’s state of happiness.